Spring wildlife at Packwood

 Packwood provides the ideal habitat for birds, insects and amphibians and is a great place to watch the wildlife go by.
 Don't forget to bring your camera and share your sightings on our social media channels.

 Birds such as Cookoos and chiffchaffs arrive in March and April and their distinctive sounds can be heard all over Packwood.
 Both birds have onomatopoeic names relating to their calls and the chiffchaff is a very active little bird, constantly flicking their tails while looking for food.
 You may be lucky enough to see one catching insects in flight.

-If you take a stroll around the lake you’re sure to spot the Canada geese and their young over the spring months.
+If you take a stroll around you’re sure to spot the Canada geese and their young over the spring months.
 Make sure you give them plenty of space as they’re very protective of their goslings.

 You will also be able to spot a large number of mallards on the lake and are one of our most adaptable birds.
 You can often hear them before you see them, especially if the female is summoning her ducklings who have strayed a little too far.